 Africa is famous for its magnificent wildlife and many of our projects are focused on conservation and research.
-Even those that aren’t allow volunteers to encounter wild animals in their free time or over weekends where they’re encouraged to take part in safaris and day trips.
+Even those that aren’t allow volunteers to encounter wild animals in their free time or over weekends wherein they’re encouraged to take part in safaris and day trips.

 Our Big Cat Wildlife & Research Program in Kenya’s Naboisho Conservancy allows volunteers to get up close and personal to lions, cheetahs, leopards, wildebeest, elephants, buffalo, wild dogs and more.